 In 2019, the state established the Blueprint Fund as a tool to manage and track related funding needs.
 In February 2020, the legislature overrode gubernatorial vetoes to enact House bills 1300 (HB1300) and HB732.
 HB1300 implemented and provided initial funding for key recommendations of the Commission on Innovation and Excellence (also known as the Kirwan Commission), which was empaneled to address statewide education policy and funding issues.
-The enacted plan, entitled the Blueprint for Maryland's Future, leverages those funds, as it gradually increases state and local education aid to over \$4 billion by fiscal 2029: \$2.8 billion from the state and \$1.2 billion from local governments.
+The enacted plan, entitled the Blueprint for Maryland's Future, increases state and local education aid from \$6 billion in fiscal 2020 to over \$10 billion by fiscal 2029.
+The \$4 billion in expenditure growth is envisioned to be borne mostly by the state's \$2.8 billion share, with \$1.2 billion of the spending growth tasked to local governments.

-To date, the state has funded the Blueprint with significant but as-yet insufficient revenues.
-The state's Department of Legislative Services estimates Blueprint Fund revenues and reserves could support costs through at least fiscal 2026 before requiring ongoing general fund support.
+Fitch anticipates that Maryland will continue to adjust revenues or moderate Blueprint expenditure growth to accommodate Blueprint Fund needs.
+To date, the state has funded the Blueprint with significant but an as-yet insufficient mix of revenues from taxes on digital goods and downloads, tobacco taxes, gaming revenues from the Education Trust Fund, annual sales and use tax revenues from remote sellers and marketplace facilitators, and one-time infusions of general fund surpluses.
+The state's Department of Legislative Services estimates Blueprint Fund revenues and reserves could support costs through at least fiscal 2027 before requiring ongoing general fund support.